simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-for-beginners-a-non-technical-guide/index.en.md

 To stay protected from these threats, you should ensure that your devices and software are regularly updated with the latest **security patches**.
 This will help to close any vulnerabilities that **cybercriminals** may exploit.
 Additionally, you should use a **strong password** to access your sensitive information.
 A strong password should be at least **12 characters long** and include a mix of **uppercase and lowercase letters**, **numbers**, and **symbols**.

-In conclusion, **cyber threats** are a real and growing concern in today's digital age.
+Wrapping up, **cyber threats** are a real and growing concern in today's digital age.
 By understanding what these threats are and how to protect yourself from them, you can stay safe online and avoid becoming a victim of **cybercrime**.

 ### **Building a Strong Foundation in Cybersecurity for Beginners**